Connects: I-90 Junction, WA to Yellowhead Hwy 16 Junction, BC

 Ellensburg, WA to Yellowhead Hwy 16 Junction, BC

-This is a meandering, mostly 2-lane road through Washington’s Okanogan valley and British Columbia’s Okanagan (spelled with 3 a's) valley, a popular tourist area for water sports, fruit stands and wine tasting.
+This is a meandering, mostly 2-lane road through Washington’s Okanogan valley and British Columbia’s Okanagan (spelled with 3 a’s) valley, a popular tourist area for summer water sports, fresh fruit stands and wineries.
 This route then heads north through the Cariboo Mountains via Yellowhead Highway 5, accessing Wells Gray Provincial Park (famous for its waterfalls).

 The Central Access Route junctions with Yellowhead Highway 16 at Tete Jaune Cache, where travelers have 2 choices to reach Dawson Creek and the start of the Alaska Highway: Drive west on Yellowhead Highway 16 to Prince George, then north on Highway 97/Hart Highway to Dawson Creek, a distance of 416 miles/669 km; or drive east on Yellowhead Highway 16 through Jasper National Park to Hinton, then take the Bighorn Route/Highway 40 north to Grande Prairie, then Highways 43/2 to Dawson Creek, for a total driving distance of 400 miles/644 km.

 E 0 Exit Interstate 90 at Exit 106 to Highway 97 North; food, gas/diesel, lodging.
 Access to ELLENSBURG (pop.
 19,001) via 4-mile business loop of this exit or use more direct Exit 109 off I-90.
 Ellensburg has all services.

 E 22.3 Turnoff for U.S. Forest Service Mineral Springs Recreation Area campground.

 E 25.8 Turnoff for U.S. Forest Service Swauk campground.